The government has brought forward the ban on new sales of diesel and petrol vans to 2030.

-The government is making a significant investment of £2.8 billion in support for electric vehicles, charging infrastructure and gigafactories to make a move on meeting the target.
+The government is making a significant investment of £2.8 billion in support of electric vehicles, charging infrastructure and gigafactories to make a move toward meeting the target.

 Despite the ban in 2030, it is still more than likely diesel vans will be relevant for the next couple of decades.